Banata

 npx convex env set RESEND_API_KEY "re_..."

-Note: You can use any email provider (SendGrid, Postmark, Mailgun, etc.) — just change the fetch() call in your email callbacks.
-RESEND_API_KEY is shown here because the dashboard uses Resend by default.
+Tip: Resend is the default, but you can swap in any email provider (SendGrid, Postmark, Mailgun, etc.) by changing the fetch() call in your email callbacks.

 VariableRequiredDescription